bobjolliffe/dhis2-tools-ng/server-setup.md

      - `PasswordAuthentication yes` to `PassswordAuthentication no`
      - `PermitRootLogin yes` to `PermitRootLogin no`

+     Run the command below to effect the new changes for SSH server

+     ```
+     sudo systemctl restart sshd
+     ```

      Verify that root login is no longer allowed and that `<username>` can login using public key and NOT using password
+      > Logout of the server and login back to the server using SSH key for the  new `<username>` account.
+      > If you protected your key, you might be asked to provide the password for Key.
+Note that this password is not a normal system user password

      Next step then is to change the SSH default port 22 to any number below 1024.
 Numbers below 1024 are recommended because they will require root access to execute tasks.
      To change the port number, edit the SSH configuration file `/etc/ssh/sshd_config` and uncomment the `#Port 22` to `Port 22` then change the 22 to any number of your choice, e.g. 822.
 Your new Port will be `Port 822`.
 Save and exit.

+     Run the command below to effect the new changes for SSH server

+     ```
+     sudo systemctl restart sshd
+     ```

+     verify that your new port works before proceding to the next stage.
+      > Logout of the server and login back to the server using SSH key and through new SSH port e.g. 822

-     Next, enable firewall on the server and allow the new SSH port 822 using the commands below
+     Next if everything works, enable firewall on the server and allow the new SSH port 822 using the commands below
      ```
      sudo ufw enable
      sudo ufw limit 822/tcp comment 'SSH Port rate limit'